carbon-language/carbon-lang/llvm/lib/Target/README.txt

 Generated code on x86-64 (other platforms give similar results):
 a:
 	cmpl	$5, %edi
-	ja	.LBB0_2
+	ja	LBB2_2
-	movl	%edi, %eax
-	movl	$47, %ecx
-	btq	%rax, %rcx
-	jb	.LBB0_3
+	cmpl	$4, %edi
+	jne	LBB2_3
 .LBB0_2:
 	ret
 .LBB0_3:
 	jmp	foo  # TAILCALL

-The movl+movl+btq+jb could be simplified to a cmpl+jne.

-Or, if we wanted to be really clever, we could simplify the whole thing to something like the following, which eliminates a branch:
+If we wanted to be really clever, we could simplify the whole thing to something like the following, which eliminates a branch:
 	xorl    $1, %edi
 	cmpl	$4, %edi